gnoose/datafeeds-shared/docs/urjanet.md

 the Meter.
 - `Charge`: Represents an Urjanet Charge entity, as described above.
 In brief, a Charge is an individual bill line item.
 Contains data like line item name, cost, date ranges, and so on.
-Usually associated with a meter, but not also (see discussion of floating charges above, under `Account`)
+Usually associated with a meter, but not always (see discussion of floating charges above, under `Account`)
 - `Usage`: Represents an Urjanet Usage entity, as described above.
 In brief, a Usage entity represents an individual usage measurement on a utility bill.